prl-mushr/pushr/README.md

 ## Installation

-Installation has been tested on Ubuntu 18.04.
+The installation has been tested on Ubuntu 18.04.
 For simulation-only testing and reproducing experiments, we recommend that you use the virtual machine provided for the MuSHR platform.
 This work is known to have compilation issues on Ubuntu 20.04 (ROS Noetic) due to OMPL compatibility issues.

 Install the [MuSHR platform](https://mushr.io/tutorials/quickstart/) (this tutorial also specifies where to get the VM image).